2013 Los Angeles Dodgers season: Major League Baseball draft

 The Dodgers selected 40 players in this draft.
-Of those, six of them have played Major League Baseball as of the 2022 season.
+Of those, six of them played Major League Baseball.

 The first round draft pick was right-handed pitcher Chris Anderson from Jacksonville University.
 He pitched in the Dodgers system through 2016 before he was released, accumulating a record of 23–26 with a 4.75 ERA in 104 games (three of them in the Minnesota Twins farm system in 2017) and 72 starts with a 4.75 ERA.

 The Fourth round pick Cody Bellinger from Hamilton High School became the 2017 NL Rookie of the Year and 2019 NL MVP, Gold Glove Award, and Silver Slugger Award.